-- 17. Ambulance local service to a hospital in connection with care for a medical emergency or if otherwise medically necessary.
-The Plan also covers your transfer from one hospital to another, and air ambulance, if medically necessary. - 18.
-Mental or nervous disorders treatment as follows: - a.
+- a.
 Hospital inpatient treatment When treatment is rendered as an inpatient, covered expenses include the hospital's daily room and miscellaneous charges, including diagnostic x-rays and laboratory work.
-Benefits are payable for up to 30 days of inpatient treatment a calendar year. - b.
+Benefits are payable for up to 30 days of inpatient treatment per calendar year. - b.
 Partial inpatient/intensive outpatient treatment The Plan covers partial inpatient and intensive outpatient treatment, which is defined as treatment provided at a facility for at least three hours but less than twelve hours per day.
 Two days of such treatment count toward the 30-day limit as one inpatient day. - c.
 Outpatient or office treatment When individual treatment is rendered to a patient who is not hospital confined, covered expenses include up to ten outpatient or office visits per calendar year.

-Prescription drugs for mental/nervous disorders are payable under the Prescription Drug Program.
+Prescription drugs for mental/nervous disorders are payable under the

+Prescription Drug Program.